Province of Ancona

 To the north, the province is bordered by the Adriatic Sea, and the Apennine Mountains to the west.
-The population of the province is mostly located in coastal areas and in the provincial capital Ancona, which has a population of 101,518; the province has a total population of 477,892 as of 2015.

 Due to its coastal location, it is strategically important.

 Its coastline of sandy beaches is popular with Italians but has not been greatly affected by tourism.
 A large area of the province's land is farmland often used for wine production; the province produces wines using the Montepulciano, Sangiovese, and Verdicchio varieties of grape.
 Annually, feasts occur in the province during the harvesting period.
 It contains mountainous regions and the Conero Regional Park, which contain dense forests where black truffles are found.
 These are sold in Acqualagna, in the neighbouring province of Pesaro and Urbino.